Nolan Jones Player Props: Rockies vs. Dodgers

 Dodgers Pitching Rankings

-- The Dodgers' 4.46 team ERA ranks 24th across all MLB pitching staffs.
+- The Dodgers' 4.53 team ERA ranks 24th across all league pitching staffs.

-- Dodgers pitchers combine to surrender 96 total home runs at a rate of 1.2 per game (to rank 20th in baseball).
+- Dodgers pitchers combine to surrender 96 total home runs at a clip of 1.2 per game (to rank 20th in baseball).

-- Grove (0-2) takes the mound for the Dodgers in his seventh start of the season.
-He's put together a 7.59 ERA in 32 2/3 innings pitched, with 31 strikeouts.
+- The Dodgers will look to Sheehan (1-0) in his third start this season.

-- In his most recent time out -- in relief on Saturday -- the righty threw two scoreless innings against the Houston Astros without surrendering a hit.
+- His most recent appearance came on Saturday against the Houston Astros, when the righty tossed six innings, surrendering two earned runs while allowing three hits.

 © 2023 Data Skrive.
 All rights reserved.